tbranyen/site-content/posts/web-components-wish-list/post.md

 ### &#129304; Use case: React owns the DOM

 On the surface, rendering a React component as a Web Component seems fairly straight-forward.
-When the mounted, render the backing Component into the Custom Element (which is a DOM Node).
+When the DOM is mounted, render the backing Component into the Custom Element (which is a DOM Node).
 The problem here is that this would put all React-rendered Nodes into the host document tree.
 This makes them available for any other scripts to unintentionally modify.

 This is a problem, because React snapshots the state of the DOM after rendering and expects that exact state to remain unchanged.
 If it does change, React will